University Human Resources

 The dollar amount of covered services an individual must pay each plan year before the plan begins reimbursement.

-Any person covered under a plan, including employee, spouse/domestic partner or child.
+Any person covered under a plan, including the employee, a spouse or a child.
 Sometimes also referred to as enrollee or participant.

 A group of physicians and hospitals who have contracted to provide medical services at a reduced rate.

 Benefits for covered services rendered by non-contracted physicians and hospitals.
-PPO plans cover services both In- and Out-of-Network.
-Exclusive provider plans do not cover Out-of-Network providers except for emergency care away from home.
+PPO plans cover services both in- and out-of-network.
+Exclusive provider network plans (i.e. IU Health HDHP) do not cover out-of-network providers except for emergency care away from home.

 The out-of-pocket maximum helps protect you from high medical bills.
-Once the health plan's out-of-pocket maximum is reached, the plan pays 100% of covered charges for the remainder of the plan year.
+Once the health plan’s out-of-pocket maximum is reached, the plan pays 100% of covered charges for the remainder of the plan year.
 Plan deductible and percent co-insurance count toward the out-of-pocket maximum.
-Fixed dollar co-insurance (e.g., urgent care, emergency room, and prescriptions) are covered without a deductible and therefore do not count toward the deductible or out-of-pocket maximum.
+Fixed dollar co-payments (e.g., urgent care, emergency room) are covered without a deductible; they count only toward the out-of-pocket maximum, not the deductible.

 Preferred Provider Organization (PPO)

 A Preferred Provider Organization is a medical plan that uses a network of contracted physicians and facilities to provide services at discounted rates.
-Network providers write-off amounts in excess a contracted rate (the allowed amount).
-A PPO gives members the option of using providers outside the network; however the member has a separate deductible and higher co-insurance and can be balance billed for charges in excess of the allowed amount.
+A PPO gives members the option of using providers outside the network; but with a separate deductible, and higher co-insurance and balance billing for charges in excess of the allowed amount.

 High cost, scientifically engineered drugs that are usually injected or infused.